 How Soon May LPAT Dates Be Requested?

-Requests to hold LPAT dates are accepted any time, even years in advance.
-Please submit your hold requests as early as possible.
-This is because priority is given to the earliest request.
-However, please note that a requested date is not the same as a held date or a reserved date.
-Dates may be held and reserved only after availability is confirmed (see next question).
+LPAT date requests dates are accepted any time, even years in advance.
+Please submit your requests as early as possible because priority is given to the earliest requests.
+Please note that a requested date is not the same as a penciled date or a reserved date.
+Dates may be penciled and reserved only after availability is confirmed (see next question).

-When Do Requested Dates Become Held Dates or Reserved Dates?
+When Do Requested Dates Become Penciled Dates or Reserved Dates?

-However, dates requested within a coming school year usually require time to confirm availability.
-This is because the local school district has priority over dates within school seasons (late August through late May), which they submit to us no later than February prior to the coming school year.
+However, requests for dates within a coming school season usually require time to confirm.
+This is because the local school district has first priority over dates within school seasons (late August through late May) which they submit to us no later than February prior to the coming season.

-So, to increase the odds of finding availability, we recommend you request multiple workable dates for your event.
+To increase the odds of getting available dates, we recommend requesting multiple workable dates for your event.

-What If Two or More Presenters Request the Same Date?
+What If Two or More Organizations Request the Same Date?

-1. If a date is not pending the next school district schedule (see previous question) but is simply 'on hold' by one presenter, it may be "challenged" by other presenters who want the same date.
-When a challenge is issued, the holding presenter must choose to either A) reserve (pay for) the date or B) release the date.
+1. If a date is not pending the next school district schedule (see previous question), but is simply penciled by an organization, it may be challenged by any other organization.
+When a challenge is issued, the penciled organization must choose to either A) reserve (pay for) the date or B) release the date.
 If the penciled organization releases the date, the challenging organization reserves the date.

 Are Requests Accepted for "Patterns" of Dates Into the Indefinite Future?

 Yes.
-Simply let us know that you desire the same dates or range of dates every year until further notice.
+Simply let us know the range of workable dates you desire every year.
 For example, the "last weekend in March" or "any weekend between the second-to-last weekend in April and the third weekend in May" are valid requests.

 What About Short-Notice Requests?